Peak Bank vs. Wells Fargo

 Strengths

-• Wells Fargo has physical branches and ATMs in 36 states and Washington, D.C.
+• Wells Fargo has a branch network in 36 states and Washington, D.C.

 • Wells Fargo's App Store rating is slightly higher at 4.9.